smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

     3. If the response was a `StartServiceACK`, `requiresAudioSupport` was set to true, the protocol version of the ACK is equal to or greater than the major version of this feature, and the `autoBTCapability` flag is set to false, the app will check if audio support is available using the `MediaStreamingStatus` class.
 If it is available it will continue, if not it will shut down.
     4. If the response was a `StartServiceACK`, `requiresAudioSupport` was set to true, the protocol version of the ACK is equal to or greater than the major version of this feature, and the `autoBTCapability` flag is set to true, the app will continue.

-6. The app will send its `RegisterAppInterface` which will include the `hmiTypes` and `isMediaApplication` flag.
+6. The app will send its `RegisterAppInterface` which will include the `deviceName` and `isMediaApplication` flag.
 7. Core will receive the `RegisterAppInterface`:

     1. If the `requiresAudioSupport` flag was not included in the `StartService`, `isMediaApplication` is set to true in the `RegisterAppInterface` and the protocol version for the session is less than the major version of the version that included this feature, it will send a `RegisterAppInterface` response with `success=false` and deny the app's registration.